I Wonder Who's Kissing Her Now (film): Production

 The film's working title was Hello, My Baby after the Howard tune "Hello!
 Ma Baby".
 Producers Fred Finklehoffe and George Jessel worked on a screenplay on Joseph E. Howard's life for the first time between June and September 1945.
-However, Darryl F. Zanuck was unsatisfied and demanded rewrites.
+Darryl F. Zanuck was unsatisfied and demanded rewrites.
 In October 1945, he advised the role of Katie be written into the film, with June Haver already in mind.

 Originally, Celeste Holm was set to play Lulu Madison.
 She later withdrew for maternity leave and was replaced by Martha Stewart.
 Furthermore, newcomer Jean Peters was cast in a role, supposing to play an "ugly duckling", supported by "artificial freckles and hornrimmed glasses".
 Although the role of Katie was written with June Haver in mind, it was initially offered to Linda Darnell in July 1946, who rejected it, because she felt it was "ill-suited" for her.